 What is Letterheads 2018: London Calling?

 It’s a Letterheads meet, a gathering of sign writers/painters and lettering professionals/enthusiasts for the purposes of sharing, learning and spending time together.
-While much of the meet will be ticketed, there will also be an exhibition, screening room and demonstrations to showcase the work of the Letterheads to the wider public.
+While much of the meet will be ticketed, there will also be lots of free stuff for the public including an exhibition, screening room and tours of the meet.
 Learn more about the Letterheads and check out the timetable of events and activities.

 Where is it?